jerry81/codeingame/AI/G08-WonderWoman/notes.md

 1.  find best move, find best build - if no hit, then use current logic

 - detect trap and don't walk into it
+- detect trap for opponent and trap him!

 # issues